 More file types – PDF, ZIP and more

-PDF Files: Following the and introduction of the new ISO standard for PDF encryption that allows PDF protection without changing the file extension, we have aligned the AIP scanner to work with PDF files exactly as it works with Office files: label and protect PDF files by default.
+PDF Files: Following the Adobe integration announcement and introduction of the new ISO standard for PDF encryption that allows PDF protection without changing the file extension, we have aligned the AIP scanner to work with PDF files exactly as it works with Office files: label and protect PDF files by default.
 AIP scanner now uses the new PDF protection format recognized by Adobe.

 TIFF Files: We have enabled support for TIFF files as well.
 In order to enable OCR recognition in TIFF files, please follow the instruction to enable the OCR filter, in To inspect .tiff files by using OCR.